Uterine fibroid: Signs and symptoms

 While fibroids are common, they are not a typical cause for infertility, accounting for about 3% of reasons why a woman may not be able to have a child.
-The majority of women with uterine fibroids will have normal pregnancy outcomes.
+The majority of people with uterine fibroids will have normal pregnancy outcomes.
 In cases of intercurrent uterine fibroids in infertility, a fibroid is typically located in a submucosal position and it is thought that this location may interfere with the function of the lining and the ability of the embryo to implant.

 Risk factors

 Some risk factors associated with the development of uterine fibroids are modifiable.

 Fibroids are more common in obese women.
 Fibroids are dependent on estrogen and progesterone to grow and therefore relevant only during the reproductive years.

 Diet

 Diets high in fruits and vegetables tend to lower the risk of developing fibroids.
 Fibers, vitamin A, C and E, phytoestrogens, carotenoids, meat, fish, and dairy products are of unclear effect.
 Normal dietary levels of vitamin D may reduce the risk of developing fibroids.